Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: The model

 \subsection{Motivation and preliminaries}

-\paragraph{Distinction with understanding guidance via unified modeling} Unified models outperform generation models because their strong understanding ability handles complex semantics and their cross-modal interactions enhance text–image alignment~\cite{tang2025exploring}.
-The understanding expert captures semantics earlier than the generation expert, providing instruction-relevant cues before texture features emerge~\cite{Zhang_2025_CVPR,tang2025exploring}.
-As shown in~\cref{fig:motivation}(a), early-layer similarity with text token hidden states indicates that the understanding expert attends to key subject regions, while the generation expert shows weaker semantic sensitivity.
+\paragraph{Distinction with understanding guidance via unified modeling} Unified models outperform generation models in complex semantics due to stronger understanding ability and better text-image alignment~\cite{tang2025exploring}.
+The understanding expert captures instruction-relevant semantics earlier than the generation expert, before textual features emerge~\cite{Zhang_2025_CVPR,tang2025exploring}.
+As shown in~\cref{fig:motivation}(a), early-layer similarity with text token indicates that the understanding expert attends to key subject regions, while the generation expert is less semantically sensitive.

 \paragraph{End-to-end understanding-generation collaboration} The understanding expert may introduce semantic bias, leading to subject errors or redundancy.
 Unified modeling enables end-to-end collaboration, as shown in~\cref{fig:motivation}(b).
 The understanding expert refines its semantics through generation feedback, and the generation expert aligns with these cues to preserve subject-related details in complex reference images.